Australian Paediatric Surveillance Unit

 On this page:

-A total of 1330, or 92% of all paediatricians practising in Australia and other child health clinicians participate in monthly APSU surveillance by providing de-identified data on children with rare diseases and conditions.
+Over 1300 or about 92% of all paediatricians and other child health clinicians in Australia participate in monthly APSU surveillance by providing de-identified data.